As an Amazon Associate I earn from qualifying purchases.

 So, for all of you healthy thyroid folks, your T3 and T4 hormones are fabulous and working well but for those of you with thyroid problems, there’s a few things to learn and know so that you can take charge of your own health.

 a.k.a.
-An underactive thyroid, which means your thyroid isn’t making enough T3, T4 or both.
-It’s caused by radiation exposure, an autoimmune disease of the thyroid called Hashimoto’s, removal of the thyroid, inflammation of the thyroid or other reasons.
+An underactive thyroid, which means you aren’t making enough T3, T4 or both.
+It’s caused by radiation exposure, an autoimmune disease called Hashimoto’s, removal or inflammation of the thyroid, or other reasons.

 Symptoms include hot and cold sensitivity, weight gain, memory loss, high cholesterol, vision problems, dry hair and skin, depression, joint pain, throat tightness, irregular periods, infertility and more.

-Usually high TSH and/or low T4 indicate a hypothyroid.
+Usually high TSH and/or low T4 indicate hypothyroidism.

 a.k.a.
-An overactive thyroid, which means your thyroid is making more thyroid hormone that it should which causes lots of problems because your body functions get sped up.
-You’re more likely to get hypothyroidism if you have a B12 deficiency, you were pregnant in the last 6 months, have type 1 diabetes, over age 60 and your a woman.
-Symptoms include heat intolerance and goiter–swollen thyroid gland, taking too much iodine or too much synthetic thyroid hormone to treat your hypothyroidism, irregular and rapid heartbeat, mood swings and irritability, weight loss, nervousness, insomnia, Graves’ disease and more.
+An overactive thyroid, which means you are making more thyroid hormones than you should, which causes lots of problems because your body functions get sped up.
+You’re more likely to get hypothyroidism if you have a B12 deficiency, were pregnant in the last 6 months, have type 1 diabetes, are over age 60, and are a woman.
+Symptoms include heat intolerance and goiter (swollen thyroid gland), taking too much iodine or too much synthetic thyroid hormone to treat your hypothyroidism, irregular and rapid heartbeat, mood swings and irritability, weight loss, nervousness, insomnia, Graves’ disease and more.

 Usually low TSH, high T3 and T4 and abnormal radioactive iodine uptake indicate hyperthyroid.

 The blood tests you need to ask for when checking your thyroid are below.
-It’s SO important to get the FULL thyroid panel done because 99% of doctors do not run the full panel and you won’t be able to tell what’s going on inside your thyroid without all these tests.
+It’s SO important to get the FULL thyroid panel done because 99% of doctors do not run the full panel and you won’t be able to tell what’s going on without all these tests.